 If your child isn’t fond of vegetables, and you’re tired of the mealtime battle of wills, there are other ways to make sure your little one is getting the proper nutrition – and they don’t even have to know.

 Kids may turn up their noses at vegetables in their regular form, but gobble them down when they are chopped, blended or mashed and secretly included in their favorite dishes.
-Here are a few suggestions:
+Here are a few suggestions for sneaking in other vegetables into your kids’ meals, making them look and taste great.

-Spinach: Chopped fine, these leafy greens will be undetected when stirred into pasta sauce.
-Or toss a handful into your blender when you’re making a blueberry or raspberry smoothie.
-The kids won’t notice the extra serving of fiber and vitamin A, but you’ll know they’re in there.
+Spinach is a great source of iron, a staple nutrient in your child’s development.
+Chopped fine, these leafy greens will be undetected when stirred into pasta sauce.
+Or you can toss a handful into your blender when you’re making a blueberry or raspberry smoothie.
+The kids won’t notice the extra serving of fiber and vitamin A, but you’ll know it’s in there.

-Carrots: Chopped small and cooked, these can be tucked into meatballs or burgers.
+Chopped small and cooked, these can be tucked into meatballs or burgers.
 Or mash them up and add them to a pasta sauce.
+Your kids will still be slurping up their spaghetti none the wiser.
+Like sweet potatoes, carrots can be prepared like french fries as well.
+Consider a medley of fries at your next meal.

-Cauliflower: This veggie packs a surprising punch of vitamin C, and its light color makes it easy to cook and stir into scrambled eggs.
-It can also be steamed, mashed and stirred into an Alfredo sauce or even a meatloaf.
+This veggie packs a surprising punch of vitamin C, and its light color makes it easy to cook and stir into scrambled eggs.
+It can also be steamed and served like mashed potatoes, or you can stir it into an Alfredo sauce or soups.
+Chopped small it can easily replace rice in many dishes, too.
+You’re really only limited by your imagination!

 Between the goodness of supplements and a few sneaky veggie tricks, rest assured your picky eater will be getting all the good nutrition they need.